sergeyshpadyrev/react-native-easy-router/readme.md

 export default App
 ```

-You can see more usage examples in [example](https://github.com/sergeyshpadyrev/react-native-easy-router/tree/master/example) directory
+You can see more usage examples in [examples](https://github.com/sergeyshpadyrev/react-native-easy-router/tree/master/example)

 ## API